valentinDiogo/DoneWithIt/README.md

 - `Custom and Reusable Hooks` - Api, Auth, and Notifications.

-- `Form Validation` - Using Formik.
+- `Build Form and Form Validation` - Using Formik and Yup.

 - `Gesture Handler` - Swipe to delete, and pull to refresh.